mjm282/CS1653-2016fa-mjm282-mat164-zah15/reports/phase4-writeup.md

 - Verification of the file server will go as follows:
   - The client opens a socket connection with the file server
   - File Server -&gt; Client: kf
-    - ■■The client computes the hash of the server&#39;s public key and verifies it against a known hash securely given to the user by the file server&#39;s administrator
+    - The client computes the hash of the server&#39;s public key and verifies it against a known hash securely given to the user by the file server&#39;s administrator
-    - ■■The client will save the public key hash and alerts the user if the server&#39;s key being sent changes
+    - The client will save the public key hash and alerts the user if the server&#39;s key being sent changes
   - Client -&gt; File Server: {C}kf, {Counter1}ks
   - File Server -&gt; Client: C, {Counte2}kc
   - Client -&gt; File Server: {{Token}kg-1 , Counter